 Ethics and Respect Outcome Team Lead: Dr. Mark Jensen (DFPY)

 8. NATIONAL SECURITY OF THE AMERICAN REPUBLIC

 “National Security” commonly refers to “the ability of the state to protect the fundamental values and core interests of a society.”
 Within the broader objective that cadets be prepared to “defend our nation in air, space, and cyberspace,” this Outcome emphasizes not only the operational, tactical, and technological capabilities necessary to do so but also the broader political context in which military force must be employed.

 National Security Outcome Team Lead: Lt Col Ryan Guiberson (DFPS)

 Warrior ethos is the embodiment of the warrior spirit: tough mindedness, tireless motivation, an unceasing vigilance, a willingness to sacrifice one’s life for the country, if necessary, and a commitment to be the world’s premier air, space and cyberspace force.
 The warrior ethos proficiencies comprise a structure that is based on the intellectual development inherent to the Profession of Arms, and the values development prescribed by the Air Force Core Values.

-Warrior Ethos Outcome Team Lead: Dr. Melinda Miller (CWT)
+Warrior Ethos Outcome Team Lead: Mr. Russell Meyer (CWT)